Guide to Counseling on Aging Careers

 Become an Occupational Therapist

 Occupational therapists help people across the lifespan do what they want and need to do, treating injured, ill, or disabled patients through the therapeutic use of everyday activities.
-They are particularly valuable to an elderly community that may struggle with issues of mobility, deafness, and blindness; they can also help people recover from strokes or set up environments with fewer fall hazards.
+They are particularly valuable to the older adult community that may struggle with issues of mobility, deafness, and blindness; they can also help people recover from strokes or set up environments with fewer fall hazards.

 Occupational therapists can work in hospitals, private clinics, assisted living facilities, long-term care facilities, community health centers, and senior centers.

-Occupational therapists serving the elderly will need to have advanced degrees in occupational therapy and be licensed by the state in which they practice.
+Occupational therapists serving older adults will need to have advanced degrees in occupational therapy and be licensed by the state in which they practice.
 They will also need to pass a national exam administered by the National Board for Certification in Occupational Therapy (NBCOT).
-The American Occupational Therapy Association (AOTA) is developing a voluntary board certification in gerontology, which is set to launch in mid-2023.
+The American Occupational Therapy Association (AOTA) offers a board certification in gerontology.

 Become a Psychiatric-Mental Health NP

 Psychiatric-mental health nurse practitioners (PMHNPs) are highly trained medical professionals who specialize in psychiatric care and issues of mental health.
-PMHNPs are qualified to diagnose, treat, and manage mental health issues across the lifespan, but their holistic, patient-centered approach makes them well-suited to treating the elderly and counseling them on issues related to aging.
+PMHNPs are qualified to diagnose, treat, and manage mental health issues across the lifespan, but their holistic, patient-centered approach makes them well-suited to treating older adults and counseling them on aging-related issues.

 PMHNPs can work in their own independent practices (depending on the state), as well as in hospitals, community health centers, assisted living facilities, and long-term care facilities.